mickeyhunu/team4-mosquitto/README.md

 └── FlexingEdukit           # Solution file
 ```

-# 2. Develop Environment
+# 2. Development Environment

-For : Windows(Visual Studio 2022), PLC(Edukit)
+Worked on: Windows(Visual Studio 2022), PLC(Edukit)
-Used : .NET Core 3.1, MQTT, SocketI/O, ETC
+Used: .NET Core 3.1, MQTT, SocketI/O, ETC
-**You Must Refer [My Notion(in Kor)](https://www.notion.so/1d50eee57be542fd8435cf5088dd9936#4a7257e9d60b4ae6b9ff57869f8b05f3) Together for Plugin Packages Description of This Project**
+**You would need to refer to [My Notion(in Kor)](https://www.notion.so/1d50eee57be542fd8435cf5088dd9936#4a7257e9d60b4ae6b9ff57869f8b05f3) for the Plugin Packages Description of this Project.**

 ## Setup
 For Development OS, I used `Windows10`.
-Then, set your working space for C#
+First, set up a working space for C#.
 ```console
 > cd C:\Workspace
 ```

-## Installation & Create Project & Running Project
+## Installation & Create Project & Run Project
-You need to set up Visual Studio 2022
+You need to set the working environment up on Visual Studio 2022.
-Checkout [My Notion(in Kor)](https://www.notion.so/1d50eee57be542fd8435cf5088dd9936#4a7257e9d60b4ae6b9ff57869f8b05f3) for Installation in Windows
+Check [My Notion(in Kor)](https://www.notion.so/1d50eee57be542fd8435cf5088dd9936#4a7257e9d60b4ae6b9ff57869f8b05f3) out on how to install it on Windows.

 # 3. Getting Packages